 When I got the idea to write this article I looked around online to see what was already out there regarding affirmations.
 There were plenty of good lists of positive affirmations and a few how to's, but everything was very surfacey and idealistic.
 "In a perfect world, just say these good things and watch the magic unfold!"

-But in reality it's not always quite that simple.
+In reality it's not always quite that simple.
 I'm here to demystify the magic and help with the common (yet unspoken) technicalities that hold so many of us back.

 What are Affirmations?